-I did cover this topic in marketing trends blog earlier.
-Gating a piece of content is good but it should not get overwhelming for your customers.
-It is a good practice to offer high level thought leadership articles or collaterals for free.
-Enabling the asset behind a form submission should be a mix in your overall content strategy and should only be done when it brings in some value with relevance for your customers.
-Please remember, gating sounds salesy, your company needs to be very careful in quality of asset being gated.
+I did covered this topic in the marketing trends blog earlier.
+Gating a piece of content is good, but it should not be overwhelming for your customers.
+It is a good practice to offer high-level thought leadership articles or collaterals for free.
+Enabling the asset behind a form submission should be a mix in your overall content strategy, and should only be done when it brings in some value with relevance for your customers.
+Please remember, gating sounds salesy, so your company needs to be very careful with the quality of the asset being gated.

-Remember last time you submitted a form to download and wished you could have avoided sharing your details? 😊
+Remember the last time you submitted a form to download and wished you could have avoided sharing your details?

-A lot of leading companies are doing this mistake everyday, probably, to fulfill their short time sales goals.
+A lot of leading companies are making this mistake everyday, most likely to fulfill their short-term sales goals.

 Website Redesign Checklist